 While it might seem innocent enough, referring to a mockup as a wireframe is like a carpenter referring to a hammer as a screwdriver.
 And not knowing how to make a lo-fi prototype is like a surgeon not knowing where to cut.

 These are a designer's tools of the trade, and so should be learned inside and out.
 So if you want to learn how to create website mockups, learn the best wireframe tools or master rapid prototyping, you're in the right place.
+If you're unsure, make sure your web hosting choice can support you.

 This article will explain the basics: what each can do, why they're useful, some common methods for building each, and even some best practices.
 And we're going to start with getting their names right.
 Use the drop-down menu above to navigate to the page you want.